 Try to praise their philosophy, and the way in which they differentiate from their competitors.
-We are what we eat, and shopping at Trader Joe’s–your favorite grocery store, we can still end up healthy, without excessive allergies and food intolerance.
+We are what we eat, and shopping at Trader Joe’s–your favorite grocery store, or even your favorite brand, we can still end up healthy, without excessive allergies and food intolerance.

 What’s more, you have heard a lot about the community atmosphere in the workplace.
 You love to be a member of a hardworking team.
 Their working environment suits your personality perfectly, and you can hardly find a better match.